lucas-mior/gummibbs/README.md

 sudo systemctl enable --now gummibbs.service

 # start making snapshots
-sudo snapshot.bash manual
+sudo gummibbs-snapshot.bash manual
 ```

 ### Existing snapshots
 This tool uses the directory `/.snapshots/$kind` to store the snapshots.
 If you
 have old snapshots that you would like to be put in the same directory, you can
-do so, but beware that the `snapshot.bash` script **deletes** old snapshots
+do so, but beware that the `gummibbs-snapshot.bash` script **deletes** old snapshots
 based on how many you want to keep (`/etc/gummibbs.conf`).
 Also
 beware of the naming convention.
 The snapshot must be named
 `YYYYMMDD_HHMMSS` or things will break.